rehierl/node-tree-outliner/1-3-hierarchies/1-2-hierarchies-of-sets.md

 Note that ...

-* (hint: compare with the core definitions of node trees)
 * `(#RS, #PS, #CS and #LS) <= #P`
 * `RS` and `LS` are only empty if `(#P == 0)`
 * i.e. a non-empty strict setup always has a root and a leaf